jsangalang93/hit-the-buzzer-win-a-cookie/README.md

 PROJECT DESCRIPTION:

-A riveting game of chance where one hits a buzzer and possibly wins a cookie.
+A riveting game of chance where one hits a buzzer and possibly wins a possibly fresh baked good.

 Press the buzzer and choose either a sugar or chocolate chip cookie.

 Choose wisely!
 You can only have 9 cookies on your plate!
-The caveat is you can eat as many as your stomach can handle.
+The key to contuing to play is eating as many as your stomach can handle to keep below an alotment of 9 cookies by pressing the EAT A COOKIE button.

 THE PROCESS OF MAKING HTBWAC